ISRI-PQC/latticehelper/README.md

 ## Concurrency

-If not state otherwise, all functions should be thread safe and do not require any locks.
-Exception is `NewRandomPolyQ{matrix|vector|""}` functions require thread unique sampler.
-If used concurrently, create new sampler in each thread by `devkit.NewSampler`.
+If not stated otherwise, all functions should be thread safe and do not require any locks.

+Only exception to that rule are functions `NewRandomPolyQ{matrix|vector|""}`, which require a thread-unique sampler.
+If these functions are used concurrently (i.e. called multiple times at the same time), create new sampler in each thread by `devkit.NewSampler` for them.